-This book was written by Ajay Singh Yadav, it has very good reviews like Reality of Indian civil services, One of the best books by a former IAS officer.
+This book was written by Ajay Singh Yadav, it has very good reviews like the reality of Indian civil services, one of the best books by a former IAS officer.
 Must read for all to get a glimpse of reality.

 Not Just A Civil Servant drafts the journey of Anil Swarup, a civil servant who survived despite being politically incorrect, and this book is good to read for all, whether you are in or outside of civil services

 This book was written by Maharaj Krishen Kaw and He joined the IAS in 1964 and was allotted to the Himachal Pradesh cadre, Language is quite tough but the book is very helpful in understanding the maze of Indian bureaucracy.

 This book was written by CG Somiah was the Comptroller and Auditor General of India from 1990 to 1996.
 An excellent book describing the righteousness and honesty of a civil servant, it’s worth to read this book.